agnes-zdonek/ecosystem/README.md

 `./bin/tests_ecosys2`

 To see the simulation:\
+you need to supply two arguments: number of maximum iterations & starting number for prey & predators\
 `make`\
-`./bin/ecosys`
+`./bin/ecosys 100 50`

-Every iteration is printed out in a console - you can specify how many cycles you want to go through in the code.
+Every iteration is printed out in a console:

 - * - at least one prey
 - O - at least one predator